Email FacebookTwitterMenu burgerClose thin

 A 403(b) plan is a tax-advantaged retirement savings plan that’s typically offered to public employees and workers for non-governmental organizations.
 The plan is required for some workers, but it’s optional for others.

-Additionally, 403(b) plans closely resemble 401(k) plans in that both collect pre-tax contributions and you’re taxed once you make withdrawals in retirement.
+Similar to 401(k) plans, 403(b) plans also collect pre-tax contributions, and you’re taxed once you make withdrawals in retirement.
 The contributions for a 403(b) plan can be made by both the employer and the employees.
-Also like a 401(k) you will face penalties if you make withdrawals from a 403(b) before age 59.5.
+As with a 401(k), you will face penalties if you make withdrawals from a 403(b) before age 59.5.

 What Is a 457(b) Plan?

-The 457(b) plan is also a tax-advantaged contribution plan for public employees that allows you to defer a portion of your money into retirement savings.
-By federal regulation, these plans are funded with pre-tax money and once you make withdrawals in retirement, it’s taxed as regular income.
+The 457(b) plan is a tax-advantaged retirement savings option for public employees.
+It allows you to defer a portion of your salary into the plan using pre-tax dollars.
+When you retire, withdrawals are taxed as ordinary income.

 403(b) vs. 457(b) Plans: Eligibility